II International Conference on Cristóbal Balenciaga logo

 University of Glasgow

-Lesley E. Miller has been Professor of Dress and Textile History at the University of Glasgow since 2013.
-She was Senior Curator of Textiles and Dress in the Furniture, Textiles and Fashion Department at the Victoria & Albert Museum in London.
+Lesley Miller is Professor Emerita in Dress and Textile History and Affiliate of the University of Glasgow.
+From 2013 till 2025 she was Professor of Dress and Textile History at the University of Glasgow and from 2005 until 2021 Senior Curator of Textiles and Dress in the Furniture, Textiles and Fashion Department at the Victoria & Albert Museum, London, before which she lectured in various UK universities and art schools.

 Dr. Carlos Naya